conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 Deploying this object only create the Application in Console.
 It can be viewed in the Application Catalog

 ### Application Instance
+Application Instance represent an actual deployment of an application on a Kafka Cluster for a Service Account.
+This is the core concept of Self-service as it ties everything together:
+- Kafka cluster
+- Service Account
+- Ownership on resources
+- Policies on resources

 **API Keys:** <AdminToken />
 **Managed with:** <CLI /> <API />